 <NSO> must implement an appropriate Resolution Process.

-Consistent with clause 6.7(d), <NSO> may delegate the management of the Resolution Process to another Relevant Organisation.
+Consistent with clause 6.71.1(d)(e)6.7(e), <NSO> may delegate the management of the Resolution Process to another Relevant Organisation.

 <NSO> is ultimately responsible for issuing a Breach Notice to the Respondent and applying and administering Sanctions and other related measures as it sees fit. <NSO> may refer to Sport Integrity Australia’s Case Categorisation Model for this purpose.